J4-CK/Project-3---JWKS-Server/README.md

 sqlite3
 Usage
 Installation:
 Ensure you have Python 3.x installed on your system.
 Install the required Python packages listed above using pip install <package_name>.
 Running the Server:
 Open a terminal or command prompt.
-Navigate to the directory containing the my_server.py file.
+Navigate to the directory containing the main.py file.
-Run the server by executing the command:
+Run the server by executing the command: bash
 Copy code
-python my_server.py
+python main.py
 The server will start running on localhost at port 8080 by default.

 Endpoints:
 Authentication Endpoint (/auth):

 Sends a JWT signed with a private key stored in the database.